241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot/010302_CodingFrontend.md

    ![Frontend](./CopilotImages/Frontend.png)

-* If you want to use a pre-built Blazor Web App frontend project, you can download it from here. //TODO: link verilecek
+* If you want to use a pre-built Blazor Web App frontend project, you can download it from [here](https://github.com/241/ghcopilotdemo/tree/main/OpenAISQLChatter_WebApp).

    * Change the Web API address "https://localhost:7029/SQLChatter/execute-query" with yours in **Index.razor** file.